Don’t let a global pandemic stifle the culture of your workplace – keep things flourishing with a little bit of creativity, fun, and teamwork!

 END OF YEAR ADAPTATIONS

-As we entered the holiday season, our company party had to look different.
+As we entered the holiday season, our data intelligence company party had to look different.
 We dropped off end of year swag to everyone’s doorsteps in a giant and festive dollar store gift bag and hosted yet another virtual trivia night (Can you tell we love trivia?).

 I like big (holiday) bags and I cannot lie.